 With the right tools, sharing content on Twitter is a breeze.
 Using both a link shortener and handy plugins, you can automate much of the process.

 Twitter can be a valuable asset to your brand.
-By investing your time in certain types of content, you can use it to build connections with your audience.
+By investing your time in certain types of content, you can build connections with your audience.
 In the process, you may not only humanize your brand, but encourage click-throughs and conversions for your business as well.

 In this post, we covered three types of brand content you can share on Twitter: